rushil32/slacker/README.md

 # Slacker

-A chrome extension that masks web pages so you can slack off at work.
+A chrome extension that masks web pages.